Wisdom of the West

 We have been marveling and giggling over the concept of heading east to get to the West.

 I spent my early years deep in the heart of the old West, far south of here in gold country, where except for the cars and telephones it was still 1849.
-That place was excellent in all ways except that it was, unfortunately, politically connected with Cali (cough) Forn (cough) – I can’t say it.
-Anyhoo the West was alive there and I loved it.
-Now we’re heading East in good old WA to get to something a bit more West.
+That place was excellent in all ways except that it was, unfortunately, politically situated in Cali (cough) Forn (cough) – sorry, I can’t say it.
+If the State of Jefferson ever became reality, I’d move back there instantly, but for now, no.

 “Don’t let what you cannot do interfere with what you can do.”

 Right.
-There are limitations, but we have “a lot” and we can do “all kinds of things” and it is deeply satisfying to do as much as possible with what we have, rather than to just stay stuck.
+There are so many limitations, but we have “a lot” and we can do “all kinds of things” and it is deeply satisfying to do as much as possible with what we have, rather than to just stay stuck.
 Knowing you’re doing everything you can do is all that’s necessary to be able to sleep at night.

 “We have learned to follow the customs of the country, and get along as best we can with what we have.”

 Exactly.
-I dunno about the customs, but I’m def making do.
+I dunno about the customs, I’ve never been good at that.
+But I’m def making do with the things that I have.
 Funny, but I think I’ve been preparing for this my whole life.
-I’ve scoffed at spoiled American women but when it came time to leave “civilization”, it turned out I’d been there so long, I had gotten a bit dependent.
-I’ve scoffed too much to deserve any sympathy!
+I’ve scoffed at spoiled American women, and yet when it came time to leave “civilization”, it turned out I’d been comfortable there so long, I had started to get a bit dependent.
+Well, I’ve scoffed too much to deserve any sympathy.
 Toughen up.

 Can’t we live without hot running water?
 Can’t we wake up cold and make a fire like our ancestors did, who craved freedom?
-Can’t we do without the internet? *cries*
+Yes!
+If that’s the price of freedom, then absolutely yes, and that’s a cheap price.

 I’ve collected candles all my life.
 Whenever I saw someone’s used wedding tapers on the giveaway table, I picked them up.
-Now I finally get to need them!
-And the wool blankets, I’m gonna need those, for clothing, for real.
+Now I finally get to need them.
+And the wool blankets, I’m gonna need those, and warm quilted clothing, for real.
 I have a self-constructed hand crank sewing machine for exactly this exigency!
 In case there’s no more electricity.
 There’s no more electricity, so yay.
-Let’s go.

 I was one of many who was a bit crestfallen when Y2K didn’t happen.
 I was hoping for TEOTWAWKI while I was still young.
-And now it is!
-Because I brought it on myself!
+And now, here it is!
+Because I brought it on myself.

 “A dose of adversity is often as needful as a dose of medicine.”